cOpEtriNe/Natural-Disaster-Survival-GUI/README.md

 and the other is a useless credits button.

-this was a script i randomly threw together and though it was ok so i upload it here.
+this was a script i randomly threw together and thought it was ok so i upload it here.

 the autofarm can get u ez wins to flex on da n00bz!!1!!1